york-solutions/fs-js-client-credentials/README.md

 # fs-js-client-credentials

-A quick form that authenticates with client credentials
+A simple form that authenticates with client credentials